ditatechwriter/docsy-site/content/en/docs/vale/vale-styleguides.md

 ### Using Vale

 Let's check some file in Markdown.
 I copied one Markdown file to the test-vale folder — **jekyll.md**.
-This is my [article](https://docsy-site.netlify.app/docs/static-site-generators/jekyll/) Jekyll static site generator.
+This is my [article](https://docsy-site.netlify.app/docs/static-site-generators/jekyll/) about Jekyll static site generator.
 I want to check if my article meets the requirements of the style guides by Microsoft and Google.
-Ready?
-Let's do it.

 You can use the command prompt but it doesn't have this nice-looking highlighting for errors and warning from the style guides.

 ![img](/docs/img/vale-cmd.png)

-I use for writing and editing articles in the Markdown format.
+I use VSCode editor for writing and editing articles in the Markdown format.
 In VSCode, the linting process looks much nicer.

 1. In VSCode, open your project directory.